 A divorce can be mentally exhausting and liberating at the same time even if addiction isn’t involved.
 Because divorce is a time of high stress, it is not uncommon for people to suffer from depression and turn to drugs or alcohol to cope with these feelings of sadness.
 Take the time to check in on both your physical and mental health in the months that follow.
 If you find that your divorce has led to a struggle with good behavioral health, our mental health treatment in Palm Beach may be able to help.

-Don’t forget to be understanding.
+No matter if you are divorcing a pill addict or an alcoholic, don’t forget to be understanding.
 Divorce is difficult for everyone.
 Just because your spouse is an addict, doesn’t mean that they are a bad person.
 Their addiction is not an excuse to treat your ex poorly or to remove your children from their lives completely.